 Preface

 Chapter 1: Welcome to Economics!
 9

 1.1 What Is Economics, and Why Is It Important?
 10

 1.2 Microeconomics and Macroeconomics

 1.3 How Economists Use Theories and Models to Understand Economic Issues

-1.4 How Economies Can Be Organized: An Overview of Economic Systems
+1.4 How To Organize Economies: An Overview of Economic Systems

 Chapter 2: Choice in a World of Scarcity

 2.1 How Individuals Make Choices Based on Their Budget Constraint

 2.2 The Production Possibilities Frontier and Social Choices

 2.3 Confronting Objections to the Economic Approach

 Chapter 3: Demand and Supply

-3.1 Demand, Supply, and Equilibrium in Markets for Goods and Services
+3.1 Demand, Supply, and Equilibrium in Markets for Goods and Services 46

-3.2 Shifts in Demand and Supply for Goods and Services
+3.2 Shifts in Demand and Supply for Goods and Services 51

 3.3 Changes in Equilibrium Price and Quantity: The Four-Step Process 61

-3.4 Price Ceilings and Price Floors 67
+3.4 Price Ceilings and Price Floors

-3.5 Demand, Supply, and Efficiency 70
+3.5 Demand, Supply, and Efficiency

 Chapter 4: Labor and Financial Markets

 4.1 Demand and Supply at Work in Labor Markets

 4.2 Demand and Supply in Financial Markets

 4.3 The Market System as an Efficient Mechanism for Information

 Chapter 5: Elasticity

 5.1 Price Elasticity of Demand and Price Elasticity of Supply

 5.2 Polar Cases of Elasticity and Constant Elasticity

-5.3 Elasticity and Pricing 113
+5.3 Elasticity and Pricing .15

-5.4 Elasticity in Areas Other Than Price
+5.4 Elasticity in Areas Other Than Price 23

 Chapter 6: Consumer Choices

 6.1 Consumption Choices

-6.2 How Changes in Income and Prices Affect Consumption Choices 137
+6.2 How Changes in Income and Prices Affect Consumption Choices

-6.3 Labor-Leisure Choices 141

-6.4 Intertemporal Choices in Financial Capital Markets 146
+6.3 Behavioral Economics: An Alternative Framework for Consumer Choice

-Chapter 7: Cost and Industry Structure 157
+Chapter 7: Production, Costs, and Industry Structure

 7.1 Explicit and Implicit Costs, and Accounting and Economic Profit

+7.2 Production in the Short Run

-7.2 The Structure of Costs in the Short Run
+7.3 Costs in the Short Run

+7.4 Production in the Long Run

-7.3 The Structure of Costs in the Long Run
+7.5 Costs in the Long Run

 Chapter 8: Perfect Competition

-8.1 Perfect Competition and Why It Matters
+8.1 Perfect Competition and Why It Matters .88

-8.2 How Perfectly Competitive Firms Make Output Decisions
+8.2 How Perfectly Competitive Firms Make Output Decisions 89

-8.3 Entry and Exit Decisions in the Long Run
+8.3 Entry and Exit Decisions in the Long Run 204

 8.4 Efficiency in Perfectly Competitive Markets

 Chapter 9: Monopoly

 9.1 How Monopolies Form: Barriers to Entry

 9.2 How a Profit-Maximizing Monopoly Chooses Output and Price

 Chapter 10: Monopolistic Competition and Oligopoly

 10.1 Monopolistic Competition

-- 3-17 234

-245

-==:= ····p······························ 246

-252
+244

+255

+256

+11.2 Regulating Anticompetitive Behavior 262

-11.3 Regulating Natural Monopolies 254
+11.3 Regulating Natural Monopolies 264

-257

-Chapter 12: Environmental Protection and Negative Externalities 265

-266

-270
+267

+9 1 275

+· 276

+12.2 Command-and-Control Regulation

-12.3 Market-Oriented Environmental Tools 270
+12.3 Market-Oriented Environmental Tools

 12.4 The Benefits and Costs of U.S. Environmental Laws

-12.5 International Environmental Issues

-278
+285 288

+LA ELISTOPPOTIONAL ENVIRONMONTAL ICCUSO